tikv/deep-dive-tikv/src/rpc/grpc.md

 One of the TiKV maintaining organizations, PingCAP, maintains the [`grpc-rs`](https://github.com/pingcap/grpc-rs) library, providing Rust bindings to the C library of gRPC.
+TiKV uses this crate.